 10.6.5.
-Timing of study visits around national COVID-19 immunisation '3rd dose'
+Timing of study visits around national COVID-19 immunisation '3rd dose' boosts

-Participation in this study should not unreasonably delay a participant's receipt of any additional applies only to doses that are being offered as explicit 'third dose' boosts, in a recommended it is to facilitate data collection prior to participant receipt of non-study boosts, with a goal for this visit to be completed at the latest date possible prior to the booster dose.
-Should participants not be offered non-study boosts, the V5 (last study visit) should be completed as close to the end of the visit window, as is feasible.
+Participation in this study should not unreasonably delay a participant's receipt of any additional COVID-19 vaccine boost doses offered to them through the national immunisation program.
+This applies only to doses that are being offered as explicit 'third dose' boosts, in a recommended NHS programme.
+The V5 (last study visit) may be completed at any point in the visit window if it is to facilitate data collection prior to participant receipt of non-study boosts, with a goal for this visit to be completed at the latest date possible prior to the booster dose.
+Should participants not be offered non-study boosts, the V5 (last study visit) should be completed as collected as collected as the latest date possible prior to the booster dose.